cpmcdaniel/CanaryClojureLibrary/README.md

 author=Craig McDaniel
 clojure-namespace=com.cpmcdaniel.canary.clojure-plugin
 ```

+To enable the Clojure REPL for the plugin above, open the *config/ClojurePlugin/ClojurePlugin.cfg* file and add `repl=true`

 Finally, package the Clojure code and Canary.inf into a JAR file and copy it to the CanaryMod server *plugins* directory.